turdusmerula/kipartman/README.md

 SnapEDA is a database containing a huge pool of footprints and schematic symbols, you will need an account to download files on their website.

-By now SnapEDA is poorly integrated but work with the SnapEDA team is in progress to have access to the full api from kipartman.
+By now SnapEDA is poorly integrated but works with the SnapEDA team is in progress to have access to the full api from kipartman.

 ## Kipartman